zmaril/OgreDocs/README.md

 years now and the stack has become incredibly intertwined.
 Ogre and [Archimedes](https://github.com/zmaril/archimedes) try to hide all of this from you at some hide level, but every abstraction leaks.
-Your stack traces will speak of `com.tinkerpop.X` and there is nothing I want to do about that.
-With that, let's get started!
+Your stack traces will speak of `com.tinkerpop.blueprints.Vertex` and `com.tinkerpop.gremlin.GremlinPipeline`, and there is nothing I can (well, should) do about it.
+The Tinkerpop stack is fantastic and really well done, but I wanted to warn you that the following is just the tip of the iceberg in terms of what you will need to know what is really going on when you use Ogre.

+With that terribly encouraging thought, let's get started!

 ### leiningen